ywen407/books-futures-explained/src/3_generators_async_await.md

 }
 ```

-Remember that our example is the generator we crated which looked like this:
+Remember that our example is the generator we created which looked like this:

 ```rust,noplaypen,ignore
 let mut gen = move || {